 The last tenancy for an Anzac Cottage commenced in October 1978.
 By 1983 all but one cottage had been sold.
-109 Evelyn was sold into private ownership in 1964.
-In 2007 the house was raised and built in underneath and a deck added.
+This Anzac Cottage had additions made in 1962 and passed into private ownership in 1982.
+Alterations and additions were also made in 1995.